CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 ![readex](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata06_01.png)

 ![readex](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata06_02.png)

-Looking at this website, we suspect that the data is organized as a table.
+Looking at this website, we suspect that the data is organized as a table because there are columns, column headers, and all the data in each column lines up nicely.

 ![readex](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata06_04.png)